DimSpathoulas/GeomApp_3MOT/README.md

 # Feature based 3d Multi-modal Multi-object Tracking for Autonomous Navigation
-Part of my master thesis: **Probabilistic 3D Multi-Modal Multi-Object Tracking via Machine Learning and Analytic Collision Risk Calculation for Autonomous Vehicles Navigation.**
+Part of my master thesis: **3D Multi-Modal Multi-Object Tracking via Machine Learning and Analytic Collision Risk Calculation for Autonomous Vehicles Navigation.**
 ## Overview
 This is the main module.
 You can check my extensive report for all modules in the ```Report``` folder.
 A review paper in english is under construction.